aldenso/docker-examples/README.md

 # docker-examples
-Docker examples based on CentOS-Dockerfiles
+Docker examples based on CentOS-Dockerfiles but customized for my needs.